john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 The authors define alignment by contrasting it with capability.
 They say a language-model-based system is _capable_ if it can be made to perform a task with small interventions such as in-context learning or fine-tuning.
-The goal of alignment is to produce a model that can perform a task _without_ such interventions.
+The goal of alignment is to produce a model that can perform a task _without_ such interventions _at test time_.
 When they say a model is _misaligned_, it implies that it is capable. **Q**: Do prompt engineering strategies like "system" prompts or CoT count as interventions?
 If the model performs well with these _cleverly designed_ but still zero-shot instructions, is it aligned?